Skip to main content

 Elizabeth Marks

-Elizabeth Marks serves as a biologist for the United States Department of Agriculture Natural Resources Conservation Service in the Hudson Valley (New York).
+Elizabeth Marks serves as a Soil Health Specialist with the Soil Health Division of the United States Department of Agriculture Natural Resources Conservation Service.
+She covers New York, New Jersey, and New England.

 A certified Holistic Management educator, she works with landowners to improve soil health and biological diversity on their farm and forest.
 Elizabeth received a bachelor’s degree in biology from Mount Holyoke College and attended King’s College London.
 She lives in Chatham, NY in a net-zero, energy efficient home she designed herself.